Explore your Inner Body: Lessons from Yoga Wiggles

-Due to the traffic to drive to studios and the price of classes ($20-25 per class at most places), I've found myself getting back to my own home, personal practice.
+Due to the traffic to drive to studios and the price of classes, I've found myself getting back to my own home, personal practice.
 This has always been a sacred space for me, and I adore getting on my mat to do my own flow or guided by online classes.

 It's nothing strenuous or planned - it's simply intuitive, fluid movement to awaken my body after sleeping.
 I call it my yoga wiggles because that's what it is.
 I'm usually making some kind of spirals in cat/cow, spinal rolls through downdog, or chilling in malasana (a low squat) with neck rolls and releasing tension in my jaw or face.
 I'll usually end with a meditation or pranayama breathwork for 5-10ish minutes.

 The goal is not to workout at all - it just is a way to connect to my body and tune into my inner body in the morning.
 It's a self-care practice to breathe space into my body and imagine sending energy throughout my being to feel centered, alive, and connected as I enter my day.

 Some mornings, I'm tired, so it may be slower movements, and the movement usually ends up energizing me right up.
 Or other times, I do want to move more, so I find myself moving faster and maybe getting some fire in by awakening through my core.

 Tune into my 'Inner Body'